anav5704/YouTube-Clone/README.md

 ![Hero](https://github.com/anav5704/YouTube-Clone/blob/main/docs/youtube.png)

 This is a simple recreation of YouTube.
 It has a sidebar with various categories and a search page that fetches data from a search endpoint on Rapid APIs YouTube API.
-This was my first ttme working with Rapid API and it was an ok experience.
-The free teir has a pretty low quota limit though and I exceeded it many times.
+This was my first time working with Rapid API and it was an ok experience.
+The free tier has a pretty low quota limit though and I exceeded it many times.

 ## Technologies Used
 - React JS